vaidashi/career-development-curriculum/module_two/agile_practices.md

    * We'll pause discuss at different parts of the stage
 * [Reference this handout](https://salvos.org.au/scribe/sites/2020/files/Resources/Transitions/HANDOUT_-_Tuckmans_Team_Development_Model.pdf)

-#### Discussion
+#### Discussion #1
 Move into your current project groups to discuss these stages.
-Think of those successful teams from your warmup questions.
+Think of those successful teams from your reflection questions.
 What did you do to get you through the early stages to become successful?

-How does your group utilize these concepts?
-* Honesty
-* Treating team members as more than just the work they do
-* Goal Setting
-* Accountability
-* Retrospective and review

-2 groups share out from their discussions.
+How have you worked through the stages together?

 #### StrengthsFinder: Leadership Domains
 Four Domains of Leadership in Strengths: